An Army effort to consolidate 43 personnel databases into one Web-based electronic military personnel office is being delayed

 The $9.5 million eMILPO system is designed to provide near-real-time visibility on staff information throughout the Army via a Web-based application.

 It was originally scheduled to go online early this month, but was delayed after an Army fielding team discovered errors from data transactions and other problems associated with migrating 43 super-server databases to the eMILPO test database, said Col. Gina Farrisee, the Army's adjutant general.

-Farrisee said the original plan was to turn off in early January the 43 servers currently being used, but "waiting 60 more days...is the right thing to do."
+The original plan was to turn off in early January the 43 servers currently being used, but "waiting 60 more days is the right thing to do," Farrisee said.

-"Our promise is that you will not need to re-enter data that was already resident in super server, and that all soldiers currently slotted against a position in super server will be slotted in eMILPO," Farrisee said in a recent note to personnel leaders.
+"Our promise is that you will not need to re-enter data," Farrisee said in a recent note to personnel leaders.

-Division and Army Corps strength managers at several installations are assisting with eMILPO to ensure it provides the query capability needed in the field to incorporate important personnel management information.
-System integrators are also fine-tuning the system to include the "enlisted records brief" (ERB), which is an abbreviated summary of a soldier's personnel data.
+Division and Army Corps strength managers at several installations are helping with eMILPO to ensure that it provides the query capability needed in the field to incorporate important personnel management information.
+Systems integrators are also fine-tuning the system to include the "enlisted records brief," which is an abbreviated summary of a soldier's personnel data.

-The eMILPO system is an interim step toward the Defense Department's multiservice, integrated personnel and pay management system — known as the Defense Integrated Military Human Resources System.
+The eMILPO system is an interim step toward the Defense Department's multiservice, integrated personnel and pay management system, known as the Defense Integrated Military Human Resources System.
 The Army is scheduled to be the first service to implement DIMHRS, during the fourth quarter of 2004.

 Navy Capt.
 Valerie Carpenter, DIMHRS Joint Program manager, said her office is planning to exercise a contract option in June for one of the five contractors currently competing for the program award.
 Carpenter said that the "delay of eMILPO does not negatively affect the development or deployment of DIMHRS."